-Today, October 19th, marks the beginning of the Hindu festival Diwali, or the festival of lights.
-In Indian, it is one of the most is anticipated and beautiful of all holidays.
+October 27th will be the Hindu festival Diwali, or the festival of lights.
+In India, it is one of the most anticipated and beautiful of all holidays.
 It is a five day, candle-lit, religious festival to give thanks to Lakshmi, the goddess of wealth and Ganesha, the god of wealth and remover of obstacles.
 Many people celebrate by giving loved ones gifts as well as having delicious Indian sweets and snacks.

 While many Indian recipes use ghee, or clarified butter, it is actually very easy to make traditional recipes plant-based.
 Check out 15 Traditional Indian Foods Made Vegan to see some examples of how easy it is.